joeldevlearning/whois-prototype/readme.md

 # whois-prototype

-###Experimental client and middleware to search ARIN's whois REST API
+###Experimental client and api for ARIN's whois REST API

 ##Purpose
 Prototype the features of a friendlier wrapper to ARIN's whois API.